A Murder Made in Moksha

 “Especially if they’re members of the Peerage,” replied Toyama.
 “Duke Darius has locked down the entire district looking for Telosky’s accomplice.
 Not much chance that dragnet will catch anyone, though – Red Sun City has far too many places to hide when nobody knows your name or face.”

 “He probably came in on a false identicard,” I said dully.
-“I tried to save Baron Alton, Your Grace, but there wasn’t any time –“
+“I tried to save Baron Alton, Your Excellency, but there wasn’t any time –“

 “I know,” he said with a nod.
 “You did the only thing you could under the circumstances.
 One thing that troubles me, though – your statement says that Alton deliberately ran into you before he was shot?”